seri/gettc/README.md

 Once you have done the hard work, please make a fork or something for other people to use.

-## Wrong username or password when trying to download
+- Wrong username or password when trying to download

 You should provide your own username/password in ~/.gettc/config.yml

-# Tips
+## Tips

-1. You may `rm -rf build` after you're done solving to save some disk space.
+- You may `rm -rf build` after you're done solving to save some disk space.

-# Known Issues
+## Known Issues

-## Ambiguous function names

-Sometimes the solution method has the same name with a standard library function, such as *filter*.
+- Ambiguous function names: Sometimes the solution method has the same name with a standard library function, such as *filter*.
 In this case, you'll have to manually change the function name to something else in the runner and solution files.

-## String parsing error

-TopCoder allows a string to be like: "This is" one string", while gettc gets confused with the quote character in between.
+- String parsing error: TopCoder allows a string to be like "This is" one string", while gettc gets confused with the quote character in between.
 If your solution fails only under this situation, it's probably correct.